bingotang1981/stcp2ws/README.md

 We have made the following changes:

-1. Comment out the regular check on the server ip by using the TCPPing feature.
+1. Make the original solution more stable, e.g. modify the reconnection mechanism, handle the concurrent access to the map, remove the TCPPing feature, etc.
 2. Add an authorization (bearertoken like) parameter to enhance the security.
 3. Provide the target ip:port on the server so that we can easily navigate the services.
 4. Listen at multpile ports on the client side so that it can connect to multiple servers.